tc39/notes/meetings/2016-07/jul-26.md

 (Leo Balter)

-LBR: Bocoup has just wrapped project delivering coverage for ES2015
+LEO: Bocoup has just wrapped project delivering coverage for ES2015

 - Iterating on feedback from other members
 - Moving forward on ES2016 tests